Uncle Al's Racing Rules in Pictures

 • Brian repeats: "Room to tack!!!!!"

-• Roger hears this hail and under rule 19 must now do one of two things.
+• Roger hears this hail and under rule 20 must now immediately do one of two things.
 Usually the windward boat will tack but there is a second option, illustrated nicely by this photo: If the windward boat does not want to tack and feels he can bear away to avoid the other boat while the latter is tacking, then he may hail: "You tack!"

 • As soon as Roger hails or begins to tack, Brian must tack.
 If Roger hailed "You tack", the onus will be on Roger to keep clear of Brian.